nspcc-dev/neo-go/docs/consensus.md

 $ neo-go node --mainnet --config-path ./
 ```
 where `--mainnet` is your network (can be `--testnet` for testnet) and
-`--config-path` is a path to configuration file directory.
+`--config-path` is a path to a configuration file directory.
 If the node starts
-fine it'll be logging events like synchronized blocks.
+fine, it'll be logging events like synchronized blocks.
 The node doesn't have
 any interactive CLI, it only outputs logs so you can wrap this command in a
 systemd service file to run automatically on system startup.

-Notice that the default configuration has RPC and Prometheus services enabled,
+Notice that the default configuration has RPC and Prometheus services enabled.
-you can turn them off for security purposes or restrict access to them with a
+You can turn them off for security purposes or restrict access to them with a
 firewall.
-Carefuly review all other configuration options to see if they meet
+Carefully review all other configuration options to see if they meet
 your expectations.
 Details on various configuration options are provided in the
 [node configuration documentation](node-configuration.md), CLI commands are
 provided in the [CLI documentation](cli.md).

 ### Registration

-To register as a candidate use neo-go as CLI command with an external RPC
+To register as a candidate, use neo-go as CLI command with an external RPC
 server for it to connect to (for chain data and transaction submission).
 You
 can use any public RPC server or an RPC server of your own like the node
-started at previous step.
-We'll assume that you're running the next command on
+started at the previous step.
+We'll assume that you run the next command on
 the same node in default configuration with RPC interface available at port
 10332.